Polariton-Enhanced Exciton Transport: Conclusions

-While long-range exciton transport has been demonstrated, the mechanism is unclear.
-Future work could be done to determine the origin of both the observed long-range transport of the mobile excitons and the backscattering effect.
+Long-range motion of excitons has been seen in other experiments, through different mechanisms.
+In the case of spatially indirect excitons in coupled quantum wells \cite{VorosPRL2005}, excitons moved over hundreds of microns due to their extraordinarily long lifetime, of the order of tens of microseconds.
+In other recent work \cite{LerarioLSA2017}, exciton-polaritons were seen to move hundreds of microns in a surface-wave geometry, in which the optical mode had no $k_\|=0$ state, but instead a built-in velocity of propagation.
+In the present case, the long-distance transport appears to be simply the result of longer-than-usual lifetime (due to the high cavity Q of our samples), low disorder, and the high velocity of the bottleneck excitons compared to the thermalized polaritons.
+Future work could be done to determine the details of the observed long-range transport and of the mobile excitons, as well as the origins of the backscattering effect.
 Potentially, the effect seen here of enhanced transport of excitons in a microcavity could be used to design room-temperature organic and inorganic devices such as solar cells with long-distance exciton transport.